 If you don't have a history of substance abuse, it's unlikely you'll go down that road.
 But if you do, you could be at risk for misusing your ADHD drugs.

 Talk to your doctor honestly about your past or current drug abuse.
-He can help you decide if ADHD drugs are OK for you.
+They can help you decide if ADHD drugs are OK for you.

 ADHD drugs may be tied to some mental health issues, but it's rare.
 For instance, some people have reported behavior problems like aggression and hostility.
 Others say they developed symptoms of bipolar disorder.